ispyhumanfly/raku-dotenv/README.md

     "$key: $value".say;
 }

 ```

 A command line interface is also in the works.
-Right now it only outputs the variables it finds inside of your .env.
-More features to come.
+Right now it only outputs the variables it finds inside of your `.env`.

 ```shell
 $ dotenv
 ```